 In 2016 work was done to refurbish the seating area on Smeaton’s Pier.
 The old shelter, benches and railings were very tatty and almost falling down in some places.
 Work has now been completed and it is a really lovely, sheltered place to stop and sea gaze.

-The Leach Pottery held a community event whereby you could go along to the Leach Pottery and design your own tile.
+In 2016 (I think I've got that right), the Leach Pottery held a community event whereby you could go along to the Leach Pottery and design your own tile.
 The tiles have been collated into a lovely mural that hangs on the wall here.

 Nearest Facilites To Smeaton’s Pier